logs and errors

 new Error('db connection error')

-The created error will have a name of db connection error
+The created error will have a name of db connection error and a stack trace.

 Custom properties can be added to the error to provide more information.